SpriteLink/NIPAP/docs/install-debian-12.rst

 Getting started for sysadmins
 -----------------------------
 This guide will walk you through the setup process to get NIPAP up and running on a Debian 12.0 (Bookworm).
-With no prior experience of NIPAP, it should take about 10 minutes.
+With no prior experience of NIPAP, the base installation detailed here should take about a minute (plus the time to download the required packages).

-The instructions assume you are logged in as 'root', however NIPAP will run as user 'nipap'.
-If you would rather run the installation process as a user other than root, add 'sudo' commands where appropriate.
+Whilst NIPAP will run as user 'nipap', these instructions assume you are logged in as 'root'.
+If you would rather run the installation process as a user other than root, log in as that user and add 'sudo' commands where appropriate.

 Please see `install-unix <install-unix.rst>`_ for installation instructions on non-Debian like Unix systems.